 Join one airline’s loyalty program then look at the other airlines affiliated to it.
 American Airlines for example is affiliated to British Airways and Iberia amongst others.
 Always just use one loyalty number whichever airline within the group (such as One World) you’re booking, to ensure you rise through the ranks as quickly as possible.

-2. Have a four wheel lightweight cabin bag plus a tote that sits on top via a sleeve.
+2. Have a four wheel lightweight cabin bag plus a tote that sits on top via a 'smart' sleeve or strap.
 This just makes getting around the airport and to your seat much easier.
 I prefer a cabin bag with a laptop compartment in the front which means you don’t have to open your bag to go through security.
 By the way this probably won’t work for some of the budget airlines, but you can get packing for a full weekend away on a mainstream airline in one of these if you get it right.

 3. A lightweight tote with a sleeve that slips on top of the handles of your cabin bag works in so many ways and not just for travel.
 My favourite is by Liphault – Selfridges have the best range online.
 These not only look good, hold far more than you think they will, and stay attached to your cabin bag but I sit my normal smaller tote/handbag inside plus my shoes once we’ve taken off, slip it under the seat in front and use it as a foot rest particularly at night.